rilldata/rill-examples/rill-github-analytics/README.md

 ## Publish your dashboard to Rill Cloud

-Run `rill deploy` in the project directory and follow the instructions.
+Run `rill deploy` in your project directory and follow the instructions.
+[See docs](https://docs.rilldata.com/deploy/existing-project).